Lightning-Fast Convective Outlooks: Predicting Severe Convective Environments with Global AI-based Weather Models: Case Study: US tornado outbreak

 \subsection{Forecasting CAPE and DLS}

-We first want to investigate to which extent AI-models are capable of producing realistic CAPE and DLS values overall.
-For this purpose, we investigate a short lead-time of 30 hours.
-Fig. \ref{fig:fc_comb}A) depicts CAPE and DLS in ERA-5 (Fig. \ref{fig:fc_comb}a), the IFS forecast (Fig. \ref{fig:fc_comb}b) and the forecast of the three AI-models Pangu-Weather (Fig. \ref{fig:fc_comb}c), GraphCast (Fig. \ref{fig:fc_comb}d) and FourCastNet (Fig. \ref{fig:fc_comb}e).
+We established CAPE from ERA-5 pressure levels as the reference.
+However, to assess realistic convective outlooks, we additionally compare this to CAPE derived from model levels and soundings.
+Figure \ref{fig:fc_comb}A) shows a comparison of both (Fig. \ref{fig:fc_comb}a,b) and their density distribution over the entire case duration (Fig. \ref{fig:fc_comb}c).
+They correlate well (R$^2$=0.79), however, the distribution is narrowed, with an overestimation of low values and an underestimation of high values.
+When comparing to soundings (Fig. \ref{fig:fc_comb}d), any ERA-5 derived CAPE generally tends to be underestimated with respect to the radio-sounding.
+Diagrams of the observed soundings and ERA-5-modeled pseudo-soundings are provided in Fig. S1.\\ We first determine whether AI-models overall produce realistic CAPE and DLS values at a short lead-time of 12 hours.
+Fig. \ref{fig:fc_comb}B) shows all models initialized with IFS analysis (Fig. \ref{fig:fc_comb}e-h, absolute and difference to ERA-5).
 All models produce CAPE values in the right order of magnitude with a spatial distribution of DLS that corresponds well to the reference.
-Nonetheless we can see differences in between the models.
+Nonetheless, we can see differences between the models.
 All AI-model fields appear smoother than the reference data.
 IFS has the highest degree of spatial detail in both DLS and CAPE, while the AI-models mostly capture the larger-scale features.
-The high degree of detail in IFS, however, is penalized in the standard performance scores, as already a small displacement of features can lead to increases in RMSE (Fig. \ref{fig:fc_comb}f), RMSE-IFS 330 J kg$^{-1}$, RMSE-GraphCast 283 J kg$^{-1}$; for all scores see Table \ref{tab:sc_short}).
-FourCastNet underestimates CAPE in this case (Fig. \ref{fig:fc_comb}i), while Pangu-Weather appears to overestimate CAPE in certain areas (Fig. \ref{fig:fc_comb}g).
-Of the AI-models, GraphCast shows the closest match in terms of location and magnitude to ERA-5 (Fig. \ref{fig:fc_comb}h). \\
+The high degree of detail in IFS, however, is penalized in the standard performance scores, as already a small displacement of features can lead to increases in RMSE (Fig. \ref{fig:fc_comb}e, RMSE-IFS=312 J kg$^{-1}$, RMSE-GraphCast-oper=271 J kg$^{-1}$; for all scores see Table S4).
+FourCastNet-oper underestimates CAPE in this case (Fig. \ref{fig:fc_comb}h).
+Of the AI-models, GraphCast-oper shows the closest match in terms of location and magnitude to ERA-5 (Fig. \ref{fig:fc_comb}h). \\